Disadvantaged Business Enterprises

 It is the policy of GRTC to ensure that DBEs, as defined in part 26, have an equal opportunity to receive and participate in DOT-assisted contracts.
 It is also our policy to:

 - • Ensure nondiscrimination in the award and administration of DOT assisted contracts;

 - • Create a level playing field on which DBEs can compete fairly for DOT assisted contracts;

 - • Ensure that the DBE Program is narrowly tailored in accordance with applicable law;

-GRTC’s Purchasing Supervisor, Tiffany Ollie has been delegated as the DBE Liaison Officer.
-In that capacity, the Purchasing Supervisor is responsible for implementing all aspects of the DBE Program.
+GRTC’s Director of Procurement Services, Tiffany Ollie is the DBE Liaison Officer.
+In that capacity, the Director or Procurement Services is responsible for implementing all aspects of the DBE Program.
 Implementation of the DBE program is accorded the same priority as compliance with all other legal obligations incurred by GRTC in its financial assistance agreements with the Department of Transportation.

-GRTC has disseminate this policy statement to GRTC’s Board of Director’s and all the components of GRTC’s organization.
-We have distributed this statement to DBE and non-DBE business communities that perform work for GRTC on DOT-assisted contracts.
+GRTC has disseminated this policy statement to GRTC’s Board of Director’s and all the components of GRTC’s organization.
+We have distributed this statement to DBE and non-DBE business communities that have performed work and potentially perform work for GRTC on DOT-assisted contracts.
 To reach these parties, GRTC has posted its policy and a link to the entire program on its website (valleymetro.com), and a publication of notice in legal minority and industry publications.

 SUBPART A- GENERAL REQUIREMENTS

 The objectives are found in the policy statement on the first page of this program.